GeheimWaffe/ReleveExtractor/README.md

 ### How to test
 Once you're done you just have to call in the terminal the name of your entry point

+# To Do
+## fix the Nan problem
+When there's an expense with the label 'Nan', it raises an error.
+How to reproduce it ?